-You can reach the self-service page from the main Search menu of the CAS Service.
+You can reach the self-service page from the main Search menu of the Citrix Analytics.

 To view the Performance related events on the self-service page, select Users, Sessions, or Machines under Performance from the list in the search bar, select the time period, and then click Search.

-Specific Users, Sessions, and Machines based self-service pages are also displayed upon clicking the users, sessions, or machines numbers respectively in the User experience dashboard and User Experience (UX) Factors pages.
+Specific Users, Sessions, and Machines based self-service pages are also displayed upon clicking the users, sessions, or machines numbers respectively on the User experience dashboard and User Experience (UX) Factors pages.

 Select facets to filter events

-Use the facets in the left-hand side pane to filter the data.
+Use the facets on the left-hand side pane to filter the data.
 Some of the facets associated with the Citrix Analytics for Performance are as follows: